takisrs/vacation-portal/README.md

 # Vacation Portal
 A simple portal that handles vacation requests.
-The backend exposes a REST api, that the frontend consumes.
+The backend has been written in PHP and exposes a REST API.
+The frontend that consumes the API, is a single page application (SPA) implemented with the help of VueJS javascript framework.
 Below you will find the nessasary documentation with instructions on how to run this app.

 ## Folder structure